NetSAIL-UCI/Phoenix/README.md

 `pip3 install -r requirements.txt`

-If you’re goal is to reproduce the results of the paper, jump directly to [Instructions](about:blank#3-instructions) section.
+If you’re goal is to reproduce the results of the paper, jump directly to [Reproducing key results](#reproducing-key-results) section.

 ## Directory Structure